The first time an AI coding agent hands you a working tool, it feels like cheating.

 A later analysis of 7,156 PRs from the AIDev dataset found that acceptance depends heavily on task type.
 Documentation tasks were accepted 82.1% of the time.
 New features were accepted 66.1% of the time.
 OpenAI Codex ranged from 59.6% to 88.6% across nine task categories.
 No single tool dominated every category.

 Bounded work is easier to verify.
 Documentation has a visible output.
-A bug fix with a reproduction step either fixes the case or it does not.
+A bug fix with a reproduction step has a binary result: the case passes or fails.
 A data script can be tested against a known input and known output.

 Feature work is fuzzier.
 The requirement is incomplete.
 The edge cases live in someone’s head.
 The “right” answer depends on product judgment, customer context, and weird assumptions no model can infer from a vague prompt.